ml-jku/hyper-dti/README.md

 Optionally, specify `--wandb_username` to log runs in Weights & Biases and find other flags for hyperparameters and settings in [config.py](https://github.com/ml-jku/hyper-dti/blob/main/settings/config.py).

 ### Pre-compute embeddings
-Embeddings for drug compounds and protein targets can either be computed directly during runtime or be prepared in advanced.
+Embeddings for drug compounds and protein targets can either be computed directly during runtime or be prepared in advance.
 To pre-compute them run the following script for the drug and target encoders of interest respectively.
 ```bash
 $ python precompute_embeddings.py --dataset Lenselink --input_type Drug --encoder_name CDDD